mcarifio/bashenv/README.md

 ## RAQ (Randomly Asked Questions)

-* There are better shells to invest in, e.g. `zsh`, `elvish`, `xonsh` and so forth.
-Why bother with this?
+* There are better shells to invest in, e.g. `zsh`, `elvish`, `xonsh`, `nushell` and so forth.
+Why bother with this? <br>
   Bash is the default shell and you'll land in it often.
 A few simple patterns go a long, long way.
   But yes, bash is imperfect as a shell _and_ as a programming language.
 But it's great strength is ubiquity.

+* If I'm going to start automating things, bash is the wrong language. <br>
+  Busted again.
+Except that I've noticed that I can whip up a quick bash function to automate something in about 5 minutes.
+And I can give that function a name that makes sense to me, that I can remember and that the bash shell will help complete when my memory is hazy.